spectrocloud/librarium/content/docs/06-integrations/00-prometheus-agent.md

 # Usage

-The Prometheus agent pack works out of the box and only requires you to provide a Prometheus server URL.
+The Prometheus agent pack works out-of-the-box and only requires you to provide a Prometheus server URL.
 Add the Prometheus agent pack to a cluster profile to get started with Prometheus.
 You can create a new cluster profile that has the Prometheus agent as an add-on pack or you can [update an existing cluster profile](/cluster-profiles/task-update-profile) by adding the Prometheus agent pack.

 Log in to the Grafana dashboard to view and create dashboards.
-You can find the Grafana dashboard URL by reviewing the details of the host cluster hosting the Prometheus server.
+You can find the Grafana dashboard URL by reviewing the details of the Kubernetes cluster hosting the Prometheus server.
 Use the URL exposed by the **prometheus-operator-kube-prometheus-stack-grafana** service.

 ![The URL of the service prometheus-operator-kube-prometheus-stack-grafana](/integrations_prometheus-agent_cluster-detail-view-grafana.png)